The 8.6-Acre Master Plan of Casagrand Moondance Kumbalgodu

 Two planning choices that will pay off in year five

 Master-plan decisions that look minor at launch often compound over the first five years of resident life.
-Two at Casagrand Kumbalgodu worth calling out.
+Two at Casagrand Moondance Kumbalgodu worth calling out.
 First, the decision to place the clubhouse and amenity precinct centrally rather than at the entrance.
-Entrance-side clubhouses are easier and cheaper to build because they share services infrastructure with the main gate — but they create a two-speed community where residents near the gate use amenities more than residents at the rear.
-A central clubhouse equalises amenity distance across all three wings, which sustains amenity usage over time and avoids the "empty-pool-on-a-weekday-evening" pattern that hollows out mid-market communities by year three.
+Entrance-side clubhouses are easier and cheaper to build because they share services infrastructure with the main gate - but they create a two-speed community where residents near the gate use amenities more than residents at the rear.
+A central clubhouse equalises amenity distance across all low-rise wings, which sustains amenity usage over time and avoids the "empty-pool-on-a-weekday-evening" pattern that hollows out mid-market communities by year three.

 Second, the pedestrian-only central courtyard.
 Perimeter-vehicular circulation is harder to design well (longer basement ramps, more turning radius accommodation, more fire-tender routing) but it is the single biggest quality-of-life lift in a family community.
 Children move through the grounds safely, elderly residents walk without traffic anxiety, and the landscape becomes a genuinely used space rather than a visual amenity.
 At year five, communities that made this choice feel noticeably more lived-in than communities that let cars into internal roads - and resale pricing reflects the difference.